Cog-Creators/Red-DiscordBot/docs/cog_customcom.rst

 How it works
 ------------

-CustomCommands allows you to create simple commands for your bot without requiring you to code your own cog for Red.
+CustomCommands allows you to create simple commands for your bot without requiring you to code your own cog for Blue.

 If the command you attempt to create shares a name with an already loaded command, you cannot overwrite it with this cog.